clarenceb/GBB-MLOps-Workshop/README.md

 # GBB MLOps Workshop

-In this tutorial, you will learn how to train your own image classification model using transfer learning.
+In this tutorial, you will learn how to train your own image classification model using [transfer learning](https://cs231n.github.io/transfer-learning/).

 The Azure Machine Learning python SDK's [PyTorch estimator](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-pytorch) enables you to easily submit PyTorch training jobs for both single-node and distributed runs on Azure compute.
 The model is trained to classify dog breeds using a pretrained ResNet18 model that has been trained on the [Stanford Dog dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
 This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.
-For time, we will use a subset of this dataset which includes 10 dog breeds.
+To reduce workshop time, we will use a subset of this dataset which includes 10 dog breeds.

 ## Prerequisities